Subwoofer: Sound reinforcement

 Professional audio subwoofers used in rock concerts in stadia, DJ performances at dance music venues (e.g., electronic dance music) and similar events must be capable of very high bass output levels, at very low frequencies, with low distortion.
 This is reflected in the design attention given in the 2010s to the subwoofer applications for sound reinforcement, public address systems, dance club systems and concert systems.
 Cerwin-Vega states that when a subwoofer cabinet is added to an existing full-range speaker system, this is advantageous, as it moves the "...lowest frequencies from your main [full-range] PA speakers" thus "...eliminat[ing] a large amount of the excess work that your main top [full-range] box was trying to reproduce.
 As a result, your main [full-range] cabinets will run more efficiently and at higher volumes."
 A different argument for adding subwoofer cabinets is that they may increase the "level of clarity" and "perceived loudness" of an overall PA system, even if the SPL is not actually increased.
 Sound on Sound states that adding a subwoofer enclosure to a full-range system will reduce "cone excursion", thus lowering distortion, leading to an overall cleaner sound.

 Consumer applications (as in home use) are considerably less demanding due to much smaller listening space and lower playback levels.
 Subwoofers are now almost universal in professional sound applications such as live concert sound, churches, nightclubs, and theme parks.
-Movie theatres certified to the THX standard for playback always include high-capability subwoofers.
+Movie theaters certified to the THX standard for playback always include high-capability subwoofers.
 Some professional applications require subwoofers designed for very high sound levels, using multiple 12-, 15-, 18- or 21-inch drivers (30 cm, 40 cm, 45 cm, 53 cm respectively).
 Drivers as small as 10-inch (25 cm) are occasionally used, generally in horn-loaded enclosures.

 The number of subwoofer enclosures used in a concert depends on a number of factors, including the size of the venue, whether it is indoors or outdoors, the amount of low-frequency content in the band's sound, the desired volume of the concert, and the design and construction of the enclosures (e.g., direct-radiating versus horn-loaded).
 A tiny coffeehouse may only need a single 10-inch subwoofer cabinet to augment the bass provided by the full-range speakers.
 A small bar may use one or two direct-radiating 15-inch (40 cm) subwoofer cabinets.
 A large dance club may have a row of four or five twin 18-inch (45 cm) subwoofer cabinets, or more.
 In the largest stadium venues, there may be a very large number of subwoofer enclosures.
 For example, the 2009–2010 U2 360° Tour used 24 Clair Brothers BT-218 subwoofers (a double 18-inch (45 cm) box) around the perimeter of the central circular stage, and 72 proprietary Clair Brothers cardioid S4 subwoofers placed underneath the ring-shaped "B" stage which encircles the central main stage.